BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

  - Make a pivot table of "Heat and Hot Water" service requests per month (2012, 2013, 2014, 2015) per issue description.
 See (img/exersize3-piviot-table.jpg) for how to set up this pivot table.
  - What are the months have the most "Heat and Hot Water" service requests.
  - Why might these months have more service request?
  - Over the years, are any of these service complaints, repeat callers?
 If so, what are the address?
 Go to google street view and take a photo of these locations.
 Search google news and see if there are any articles about these address.
+(Note, you will have to map out these per descriptions via CartoDB.)

 **Note!**
  - On Socrata, you will have to make a few filters and combine them in Excel.
 Please use [NYC 311 Complaint Types - "Socrata Roll up as a google doc"](https://docs.google.com/spreadsheets/d/1Vvwlyy0mmALpG1JH04wZHes6pNzxiG_-WT4BtyfD5m0/edit#gid=0) to ensure proper spelling.